 If there are no stairs in your home, and Baby doesn’t practice climbing them very often, no matter how adventurous or curious they are, the process of learning to climb the stairs is going to take a little longer.
 As they're learning, your supervision is an important part of keeping them safe.
 Baby gates are a great way to keep Baby from practicing their stair climbing when you aren’t there to watch them.

 - Starts showing a hand preference: Between the ages of about 2 and 3, your toddler will start to make whether they're right-handed or left-handed more clear, but now, as they get closer and closer to age 2, they are probably starting to use one hand a little more than the other already.

 - Running: Running is one of those milestones that toddlers can reach at a huge range of different times, and part of the reason for the variation is just personality – some toddlers start running sooner because they just feel like there’s so much to run about.
 A large number of toddlers have started running by 23 months, though.
-If your toddler is just getting started moving her feet a little faster, look out – once a toddler starts running, it can be hard to get her to stop!
+If your toddler is just getting started moving their feet a little faster, look out – once a toddler starts running, it can be hard to get them to stop!